AjayPenugonda/AMRPipeline-GUI/README.md

 Alternatively, `--input_dir` can be used as opposed to `-i`

 Also note that the path **must** be specified for both the downloaded pipeline and the path to the directory containing the input fasta files

+---

+# How to Use the GUI
+In order to utilize the GUI (app.R), simply alter the file names that are currently there to your filenames.
+Additionally, you may need to edit some of the column titles to match what is in the code.
+Once you have made the necessary edits, you can run the app to view and manipulate the graphs that you have produced as per your needs.

+Note that the path for your files **must** be within the same directory as the app.R file.